You can use Touch ID with an iPhone 5s or later, iPad (5th generation), iPad Pro, iPad Air 2, or iPad mini 3 or later.

 Use Touch ID for Apple Pay

-If you have an iPhone 6 or iPhone 6 Plus, you can use Touch ID to make Apple Pay purchases in stores and within apps.
-You can also use Touch ID on your iPad Air 2 or iPad Mini 3 to make Apple Pay purchases within apps.
-Learn how to start using Apple Pay.
+With an iPhone 6 or iPhone 6 Plus or later, you can use Touch ID to make Apple Pay purchases in stores, within apps, and on websites in Safari.
+You can also use Touch ID on your iPhone to complete website purchases from your Mac.
+If you have an iPad Pro, iPad Air 2 or iPad Mini 3 or later, you can use Touch ID for Apple Pay purchases within apps and on websites in Safari.

-Go to Settings > Touch ID & Passcode to change your settings:
+Go to Settings > Touch ID & Passcode to manage these settings:

 - Swipe to delete a fingerprint.